 Expand Title I funding: Title I funds are the federal government’s most effective tool in guaranteeing the human and civil right of education to vulnerable kids.
 I was a parent and a PTA Vice President at a Title I elementary school, and understand the power of these resources to transform schools and communities.
 Increasing Title I funds and expanding the flexibility for how they are used will improve both instructional time and critical supporting services— expanded free school meals throughout the calendar year, expanded before and aftercare programs and supportive services for parents to keep students in an enriching, safe environment in and out of school.

-Federal infrastructure funds and national service corps to assist in upgrading and retrofitting schools: Many schools in the 3rd District have decades of deferred maintenance or improvement needs, from new roofs to structural repairs to HVAC to expanding instruction spaces.
+Upgrade and retrofit schools with federal infrastructure funds and an expanded national service corps: Many schools in the 3rd District have decades of deferred maintenance or improvement needs, from new roofs to structural repairs to HVAC to expanding instruction spaces.
 I will advocate for 3rd District communities in competing for federal infrastructure grants for these improvements, as well as the use of national service corps members labor and expertise to get this done.

 Finally fulfill the federal government’s promise to children with disabilities, and fully fund the Individuals with Disabilities Education Act (IDEA): For decades, the federal government has shirked its legal responsibility to provide a full 40% of the cost of providing children living with disabilities a high quality free public education in the least restrictive environment possible and appropriate.
 I will support fully funding this mandate that has been left to state and local governments for too long.